Address Setup: Stance, Posture and Alignment

 Distance from the ball - from reference number

-Note that there is roughly the same degree of bend at the hips (slightly more bent-over posture with the short iron) and that a vertical line drawn down from the middle of the shoulder passes just in front of the kneecap as it passes down to hit the ground in the region of the forefoot.
-Note that the arms hang vertically down from the shoulders when using an iron (hands are just inside the chin), and are only minimally stretched forward when using a driver (hands are directly under the chin, or just in front of the chin).
-Note that the hands are very close to the thighs at address, and approximately 4-6" from the thighs when using a short iron, and approximately 6-8" from the thighs when using a driver - and that there is only a ~2" difference between the two extreme hand positions!
+Note that there is slightly more bent-over posture with the short iron (image 3) and that a vertical line drawn down from the middle of the right shoulder passes just in front of the kneecap as it passes down to hit the ground in the region of the forefoot.
+Note that the arms hang vertically down from the shoulders when using an iron (hands are just inside the chin), and that they are only minimally stretched-out when using a driver (hands are directly under the chin, or just in front of the chin).
+Note that the hands are very close to the thighs at address, and approximately 4-6" from the thighs when using a short iron, and approximately 6-8" from the thighs when using a driver - and that there is only a ~2" difference between the two hand (driver and short iron) positions.

-Now consider Aaron Baddely's posture from a face-on view (using the same address position photo).
+Now consider Aaron Baddely's address posture from a face-on view (using the same address position photo).

 Aaron Baddeley address position - from reference number

-There are two important features to note-: i) Aaron Baddeley's spine is tilted to the right and his right shoulder is lower than the left shoulder, and his head is behind the ball; ii) Aaron Baddeley's left hip is slightly higher than the right hip.
+There are two important features to note-: i) Aaron Baddeley's spine is tilted a few degrees to the right and his right shoulder is lower than the left shoulder, and his head is behind the ball; ii) Aaron Baddeley's left hip is minimally higher than the right hip.

-This tilted spine postion is best appreciated when viewing a golfer from behind, as seen in this artistic diagram from Leadbetter's book.
+This rightward-tilted spine postion is best appreciated when viewing a golfer from behind, as seen in this artist-drawn diagram from Leadbetter's book.

-These two address postural features are very important, and this particular positional aspect of the address posture is called the "reverse K" position, and it is demonstrated graphically in the following diagram.
+These two address postural features are very important, and this particular positional aspect of the address posture produces the "reverse K" position, and it is demonstrated graphically in the following diagram.

 Reverse K address position - from reference number

-Note that in this model (called the ModelPro), that the ModelPro has angled his right knee slightly inwards.
-Not all modern, total body golfers do that, and Aaron Baddeley seems to have symmetrical knees.
+Note that in this model (arbitrarily called the ModelPro), that the ModelPro has angled his right knee slightly inwards.
+Not all professional tour golfers choose this right knee angulation option, and many professional golfers (like Aaron Baddeley and Nick Faldo) adopt a more symmetrical knee alignment at address.
 Most importantly, note that the spine is tilted to the right and that the right shoulder is lower than the left shoulder.
 This postural adjustment has two important effects.
 First of all, it causes the head to move slightly to the right and move behind the ball.
 Keeping the head behind the ball throughout the backswing and downswing is a critical component of a good golf swing.
-Secondly, during the backsing, rotating the torso around a rightwards tilted spine allows the weight to more easily flow to the right side without any jerky, superadded shift-movements.
+Secondly, during the backsing, rotating the torso around a rightwards tilted spine allows the weight to more easily flow to the right side without any jerky, superadded lateral shift-movements.
 Thirdly, notice that with the ball positioned forward near the left heel, and the hands just forward of center (just inside the left thigh), that the clubshaft is angled slightly forwards - this address position encourages a slightly upwards movement of the clubhead through the impact zone, which is an advantage when driving a ball off a tee.

-This next face-on view photo will allow me to discuss three seperate address position issues -- stance width, weight distribution, and ball position.
+This next face-on view photo from David Leadbetter's book will allow me to discuss four seperate address position issues - stance width, weight distribution, arm/hand position and ball position.

-First of all, note that Leadbetter flares both feet open.
-Many golf instructors recommend a 10-30 degree flaring-out of both feet, because it allows the hips to rotate more easily during the swing.
-Flaring the foot open allows the knee to move more easily in response to rotatory movements, so that the knee can re-position itself above the foot.
-This is especially relevant with respect to the left foot during the downwsing, when the body weight is driven powerfully across to the left side by an initiating lower body shift-rotation.
-Flaring the left foot open allows the left knee to first move laterally and then straighten, thus supporting the body weight directly over the left foot as the lower body pivots around an axis centered in the region of the left armpit.
+First of all, note that David Leadbetter *flares both feet open.
+Many professional golfers adopt a 10-30 degree flaring-out of both feet, because it allows the pelvis to rotate more easily during the swing.
+Flaring the feet open allows the legs/knees to rotate more easily in response to rotatory movements of the torso.
+This is especially relevant with respect to the left foot during the mid-late downwsing, when the body weight is driven powerfully across to the left side by an initiating lower body shift-rotation movement.
+Flaring the left foot open allows the left knee to more easily rotate counterclockwise as it straightens in the later downswing.

-Regarding short irons, Leadbetter recommends that the outer distance between the feet be less than shoulder width, but not significantly less than hip width.
+Regarding short irons, David Leadbetter recommends that the outer distance between the feet be less than shoulder width, but not less than pelvic width.

-Another method of finding the correct stance width, that takes body flexibility into account, comes from the book "Total Golf" .
+Another optional method of finding the correct stance width, which takes body flexibility into account, comes from the book "Total Golf" .

 Stance width variations - from reference number

-The "Total Golf" authors recommend adopting a stance width, and then turning the body 90 degrees so that the chest and hips fully face the target.
-The correct stance width is the stance width that allows the knees to get together and be in-line and the hips to fully rotate 90 degrees (number 2 in the above sequence of three stance width positions).
-Stance width variation number 1 is too narrow and allows the hips to over-rotate, while stance width variation number 3 is too wide, preventing complete hip rotation.
+The "Total Golf" authors recommend adopting a stance width, and then rotating the body 90 degrees counterclockwise so that the chest and pelvis fully face the target at the finish position.
+The "correct" stance width is a stance width that allows the knees to become aligned together and that allows the pelvis to fully rotate 90 degrees so that it faces the target at the finish position - see image 2 in the above composite photo of three stance width positions.
+Stance width variation number 1 is too narrow and it allows the pelvis to over-rotate, while stance width variation number 3 is too wide, preventing a more complete pelvis rotation (although many professional golfers still prefer that option for their driver swings).

-I think that each individual golfer should experiment with these two stance width approaches to find the best balance between rock-solid stability and easy hip flow.
-A stance width that favors stability over easy hip flow may be preferable when using a driver, while the opposite bias may be preferable when using a long/mid iron.
-Most PGA tour players prefer to keep their lower body quiet when using a short iron, and they try to avoid excessive lower body movement during their short iron swings.
+I think that each individual golfer should experiment with these two stance width approaches to find the best balance between rock-solid stability and a natural/easy rotational pelvic motion during the downswing/followthrough.
+A stance width that favors stability over easy rotational motion of the pelvis may be preferable when using a driver, while the opposite bias may be preferable when using an iron.

 Weight distribution at address

-Leadbetter recommends that the weight distribution between the two feet (right foot relative to left foot) should be 55:45 with a driver, 50:50 with a mid-iron and 45:55 with a short iron.
-These recommendations are not really controversial, and many golf instructors make similar recommendations.
+David Leadbetter recommends that the weight distribution between the two feet (right foot relative to left foot) should be 55:45 with a driver, 50:50 with a mid-iron and 45:55 with a short iron.
 Some golf instructors recommend that the weight be evenly distributed between the feet for all clubs.

-Notice that Leadbetter places his hands in the same position, just left of center and just right of the inner left thigh, for all clubs.
-Most PGA tour players routinely place their hands in a similar position - somewhere between the center of their stance and the left inner thigh.
-Notice that, with the hands in this position near the left inner thigh, that the left arm is straight and roughly in line with the clubshaft when using a mid-iron, and that the right elbow is slightly bent.
+Notice that David Leadbetter places his hands in the same position, just left of center and just right of the inner left thigh, for all clubs.
+Many professional tour golfers routinely place their hands in a similar position at address - somewhere between the center of their stance and the left inner thigh.
+Note that when the hands are in this position nearer the left inner thigh, that the left arm is more straight line-aligned with the clubshaft at address.
+The final choice of hand position at address is optional - and it is perfectly acceptable for a golfer to have the hands more centralised between the thighs at address so that the clubshaft is more perpendicular relative to the ball-target line, which will cause the left wrist to become more bent (more dorsiflexed) at address.

 The "Total Golf" authors recommend a different ball position approach that relates the ball position to the chest. and not the feet.